-Every week I share my filmmaking thoughts in a newsletter broadcast to over 5000 filmmakers.
-The newsletter offers tips and tactics on how to get your movie made, seen and sold without waiting around and asking permission.
+Every week I share my filmmaking thoughts in a newsletter broadcast to nearly 30,000 filmmakers.
+And if you’re serious about filmmaking, my newsletter offers tips and tactics on how to get your movie made, seen and sold without waiting around and asking permission.

-So in order to save you the trouble, I thought I would take a moment to echo the top 3 reasons you will fail as a filmmaker.
+In order to save you the trouble, I thought I would take a moment to echo the top 3 reasons you will fail in filmmaking.

 Excuse #1 “I Don’t Have The Money”

 I get this one.
 This was my excuse for almost a decade.
 Then I got smart.
 I started hanging out with other filmmakers and instead of focusing on what we lacked, we started focusing on the things we had.
 One question changed everything: “Given the resources that we have right now, what is the movie we can make this year?”
 Answering this question enabled us to produce our first feature.

 And this was before crowdfunding.
 Do you understand how crowdfunding changes everything?

 A decade ago, I saved up an entire summer and bought a used Arri BL 16mm camera and a few rolls of 16mm film.
 I then spent a weekend shooting my first short.
 After that, I spent the entire fall and winter saving up enough money to process the film, transfer it to video and then edit it.

 These days, you can get an inexpensive movie camera for a few hundred dollars that will produce footage without the fuss of film.
 The days of saving all summer to capture footage are over.

 Excuse #3 “I Don’t Know Anybody In The Movie Industry”

 This is probably the excuse that makes me the most concerned for your future.
 Do you realize that you don’t need to know anybody in the movie industry?
 At least not yet.
 For your first few features, forget about Hollywood.
 Instead focus on building your audience.